-On May 22, 2012, the Government issued Decree 1076 of 2012, which establishes a system to administer the "Fondo de Ahorro y Estabilización del Sistema General de Regalías," or Savings and Stabilization Fund.
+On May 22, 2012, the Government issued Decree 1076 of 2012, which establishes a system to administer the "Fondo de Ahorro y Estabilización del Sistema General de Regalías", or Savings and Stabilization Fund.
 Based on Legislative Act No. 05 of 2011, up to 30% of the income from the General System of Royalties will be disbursed to the Savings and Stabilization Fund.
 The General Directorate of Public Credit and National Treasury is responsible for transferring such amount of royalties to the Savings and Stabilization Fund, which is managed by Banco de la República.
 For this purpose, the General Directorate of Public Credit and National Treasury at its sole discretion may buy dollars in the secondary market.
 Royalties are derived from natural resources, such as oil, coal and other mining activities.
-In 2013, royalties reached an amount of Ps.
-9.1 trillion and as of November 30, 2013 transfers in dollars into the Savings and Stabilization Fund were Ps.
-1.6 trillion.
+In 2012, royalties reached an amount of Ps.
+9.6 trillion and transfers in dollars into the Savings and Stabilization Fund were Ps.
+1.5 trillion.